 .COM is still the preferred TLD (Top Level Domain) option.

-The domain name market has recently opened up to include all kinds of extensions (e.g. yourdomain.trade, yourdomain.style, yourdomain.adult, etc.)
+The domain name market has recently opened up to include all kinds of extensions (e.g. yourdomain.bio, yourdomain.rentals, yourdomain.fitness, etc.)

 If you can get your domain name with the .COM domain extension, you should register it. .COMs are still the most recognizable domain name extensions and most people will generally type the .COM version first when searching for a website.

 Preferably, you should include the .COM version of the domain name you want, even if you plan to do business in a country that has its own domain extension (e.g. .com.au, .co.uk, etc …).
 Additionally, consider also registering the .NET and .ORG versions of the domain.
 You can easily set up domain names with different extensions to send all traffic to your main domain name.
-This is covered in a separate tutorial.
+We cover this in a separate tutorial.